Catholic Schools Parramatta Diocese schools are funded by the Australian and NSW governments, as well as through modest school fees and fundraising.

 The benchmark for school funding is known as the Schooling Resource Standard (SRS).
 While taxpayers fund the entire SRS for all government schools, they only fund part of the SRS for non-government schools and the parents of these non-government schools make up the difference through school fees and fundraising.

-Holy Family Primary East Granville - Catholic Schools Parramatta Diocese Ltd
+Holy Family Primary East Granville student praying

 Holy Family Primary East Granville